 WHICH TYPE SHOULD YOU CHOOSE?

 Which should you buy?
 That is up to you.
 There is nothing wrong with buying a Grade B battery.
-They are still better in most ways than an AGM battery.
+They still perform better in many ways than an AGM lead acid battery.
 Some consumers may make the decision based on cost, since a Grade B battery will cost half or less compared to a Grade A battery.
 But if you can afford to buy both, in my opinion you should base the decision on how often you will use the battery.
 If you intend to buy the battery for your fishing boat and you go out 30 weekends a year, I would lean toward a Grade B battery.
 As long as the BMS holds up, a Grade B battery could last you 40 years with that usage.
+Look for a company that puts a top quality BMS in their Grade B batteries, such as MillerTech.

 But if you are buying a battery that you are going to use every day, especially if it is a critical use like a well pump or a refrigerator, I would lean toward a Grade A battery.
 Because even fully discharging a lithium deep cycle battery every single day you could still get over 8 years out of it, as opposed to about 3 years for a top shelf Grade B option.